tombenke/rcpv/README.md

 ## Build

-To create the dist package, run either:
+To create the dist package, run:

     npm run build